spiral/docs/basics/prototype.md

 > Use `-r` flag to remove `PrototypeTrait`.

-The extension will modify your class into given form:
+The extension will modify your class into a given form:

 ```php